The EPA is responsible for administering this legislation, in partnership with other state government agencies.

 - technology assessments, which ensure that premises treating or destroying chemicals are safe and appropriate for their purpose

 - licensing of individuals or industries who manage chemicals that are subject to a CCO.

 The introduction of new regulatory frameworks since the EHC Act commenced have led to changes in the way some chemicals are regulated.

-- Assessments of new and existing industrial chemicals are undertaken by the National Industrial Chemicals Notification and Assessment Scheme (NICNAS)
+- Assessments of new and existing industrial chemicals are undertaken by the Australian Industrial Chemicals Introduction Scheme (AICIS)

 - Contaminated sites, air and water pollution, and waste management are regulated under other specific NSW legislation

 - Pesticide control and use is regulated under other specific NSW legislation.

 In addition to the EHC Act, the EPA and other government agencies regulate chemicals under other legislation.

 Legislation administered by the EPA

 - The Contaminated Land Management Act 1997 regulates sites that are contaminated with chemical wastes that pose a significant risk of harm to human health and the environment.